Guide: Editing for the Fall 2022 (June 1, 2022) edition

 Non-Governed Content does not require these steps of approval; instead, it is reviewed only for accuracy and compliance with university policy and expectations by a School or College Guide Coordinator.
 For the Graduate School, that is Emily Reynolds.

 Note that pages for Doctoral Minors, Graduate/Professional Certificates, and Capstone Certificates typically contain a smaller portion of the navigational tabs than Degree/Major pages.
 For example, some Doctoral Minor pages may only contain Requirements, People, and Contact Information.
 To view every possible tab available for every award type, refer to the "Guide: Tab Structure" article in the Lumen KB.
-To see a guide for what content that should be on each tab, see "Guide: Content Requirements by Tab".
+To see guidelines for what content should be on each tab, see "Guide: Content Requirements by Tab".

 Just as there are different types of content in Guide, there are different ways to gain access to edit each type.